bintangursiboro/catering-admin/README.md

-# catering_admin
+# Catering Admin

 A Personal Project for helping my mom to get esier for managing catering order.

 ## Getting Started

-This project is serverless application, I use Firebase as my server for saving data, such database.
+This project is serverless application for Admin Catering, I use Firebase as my server for saving data, such database.

 Using:
   - BLoC